-Trash-covered beaches, turtles asphyxiated by fluorescent pink drinking straws, and thick grey smog—these are the kinds of images we typically associate with pollution around the world.
+Trash-covered beaches, turtles asphyxiated by fluorescent pink drinking straws, and thick gray smog—these are the kinds of images we typically associate with pollution around the world.
 But what about the environmental contamination we can’t see?
 This is what photographer and activist J. Henry Fair sets out to capture.

 With the help of a private pilot, Henry took to the skies to shoot Industrial Scars: a photography series which aims to show the industrial pollution that comes from our mass commercial consumption.
-He's photographed petroleum drilling sites, paper manufacturers, animal farming, coal extraction, and plastic production—all of which have horrendous implications for the natural environment.
+He's photographed petroleum drilling sites, paper manufacturers, animal farming, coal extraction, and plastic production—all of which have horrendous implications for the environment.
 VICE had a chat with him to learn more about his confronting photography and his environmental activism.

-Henry: Today, people have placed themselves in echo chambers.
+J. Henry Fair: Today, people have placed themselves in echo chambers.
 These chambers are created by the algorithms of our socials, which feed us what we already think.
 What I'm hoping to do is make something so beautiful that it transcends these chambers.
 That is how I tap into people locked into those extreme ends where they don't believe this is happening.
 The point is to start a dialogue.
 I'm not so hopeful that my one picture is enough to change their view entirely.
 Sometimes, all it does is prompt someone to start asking questions.
-Some young people do come up to me and say thanks to my images they have gone vegetarian, and I love that.
+Some young people do come up to me and say that thanks to my images they have gone vegetarian, and I love that.

 How did you find these places?

 I keep databases.
-I track all of this stuff, I track locations.
+I track all of this stuff; I track locations.
 It's a case by case scenario.
 After studying these for years, I have a really good idea of what is happening and where.
 I also choose on the basis of whether I am trying to influence legislation.

 What issue are you currently trying to raise awareness about?

 The discussion around coal in Germany, which is gaining momentum.
 I made German brown coal a big part of my latest exhibit because I wanted to influence the dialogue.
 People had no idea how much is being burned.
 A power plant burns a trainload of coal every day, and you make a tremendous amount of ash when you burn that coal.
-The largest cause of death in the EU is air pollution.
+The largest cause of death in the E.U. is air pollution.
 And if we stop burning hydrocarbons we solve that problem.
 Climate change is the poster issue, but all these other problems are related.

 So you want to show people what’s going on, and hopefully inspire them to act?

 Yes.
 So currently, the Hambach forest is a big environmental issue in Germany.
 There have been activists living in the forest to protest its destruction for years, and they have been named lunatics when they have actually saved it from being destroyed for coal.
 This issue is symbolic and representative of both a European and wider global issue.
 Of the 10 largest carbon emitters in Europe, seven are coal power plants.
-So although an issue for the forest, which holds five European species, it’s representative of Germany’s policy with coal, because Germany is the largest carbon emitter in Europe.
+So although an issue for the forest, which holds five European species, it’s representative of Germany’s policy with coal because Germany is the largest carbon emitter in Europe.